Farhan11-S/uas-tft/README.md

     - copy the SQL query from the file `backend/uas-tft.aql`
     - Paste and run the SQL query

+NOTE:
-NOTE: if you're using xampp put the folder into htdocs
+    - if you're using xampp put the folder into htdocs
+    - for login in dashboard admin you can login with default username:password (admin:admin)